renode/renode-issue-reproduction-template/README.md

 # Renode issue reproduction template

-This repository is meant to help report issues in (and provide contributions to) the open source [Renode framework](https://renode.io)
+This repository is meant to help report issues in (and provide contributions to) the open source [Renode framework](https://renode.io).

-It has CI set up for you so that you only need to provide
+It has CI set up for you so that you only need to provide the minimum amount of data which reproduces the issue (= makes the CI fail).

 Use it as a template to create your own test case which shows the failure, and if you have an idea how to provide a fix, the desired outcome.

 ## Usage to report bugs

-Adapt the `.resc` and `.robot` files until you get the CI to fail in a way that you know should not happen, e.g. the binary should be printing something to UART but apparently doesn't.
+Adapt the `.resc` and `.robot` files until you get the CI to fail in a way that you know should not happen, e.g. the simulated binary should be printing something to UART but apparently doesn't.

 Report an issue in https://github.com/renode/renode and link to your clone, with any additional explanations needed.